 Spjork: I like to think that I just don’t, it’s not that I don’t have a gender because I definitely know that I am a male but I don’t always feel comfortable with that.
 I also know that I have internalized fear of like being too feminie and it being in public and being perceived that way.
 I think I’m kind of rediscovering that.
-For now, I’m still just a man if I absolutely have to put labels down.
+For now, I’m still a cis man if I absolutely have to put labels down.
 Just- I would prefer, don’t put me in a box.

 Spjork: Just leave me be or just call me Spjork, my out of drag name, they/them, she/her, he/him, just don’t be mean is all I really care about.
 If I am in drag and you call me he, I will make you feel bad.
 Well, not make you feel bad.
 I will joke about it because if I am outwardly trying to be my drag performer self, I would prefer to be called she.

 Spjork: I think in a way.
 It’s kind of been my play on gender.
 It’s kind of been like whenever I feel anxious about how I am presenting out of drag, when I’m in drag.
 Oh, it doesn’t matter, I can literally do whatever.
 Who is going to tell me I can’t do that?
+You know?
 I’m trying to ease that mindset in everyday life.
 If I want to wear a crop top, I can wear a crop top.
 If I wanna wear whatever I want to wear, ya know, I don’t have to worry about what people are going to see or think of me because who cares?
 It’s me.

 Makenzie: Mhm, so, have your sex or gender identities influenced your drag in anyway?